Changing Your Domain

-- You will stop owning your old Typepad domain and it will become available for any subscriber to grab.
+- You will stop owning your old Typepad domain and it will become available for another Typepad member to use.

 - Your old URL will not redirect to your new URL, so any links to the old URL will no longer point to your blog or posts.

 - If you have uploaded images or files to your blog posts, you will need to update the HTML of each post to use the new URL for that content.

 - If you have mapped a domain to your blog via a third-party registrar, the CNAME Record will need to be updated at your registrar.
 The CNAME points to your domain name.
 Learn more.